 Back in the early 1900s, Henry Ford told the American public they could have any colour of car they liked, “So long as it’s black.”
-His offer kept the customer satisfied for decades, even though there was nothing stopping them getting a completely different shade of paintwork.
+His offer kept customers satisfied for decades, even though there was nothing stopping them from getting a completely different shade of paintwork.

 It’s the same with your business systems.
 Everyone’s got used to grey boxes and extremely functional software, especially in finance.
 In fact, we’ve all come to expect it.
 That’s fine if your accounting software is only being used by the finance team.
 But when you start sharing authorisation screens to budget holders and dashboards to management teams, they may find it difficult to pick up, or simply won't want to!

 Lots of bold graphics, strong colours and simple signposting all help to make the software extremely user-friendly.
 So people who might not normally use finance software, say heads of other departments, can find their way around quickly and easily.
 That’s good news for your business.
 After all, there’s no point getting new software if it’s holding some people back.
 But with a user-friendly system, you can make sure you unleash all the benefits:

 It’s all pretty compelling stuff.
 And with user-friendly graphics and 'at a glance' dashboards, you are falling behind if you're still settling for boring grey screens.

 But what about the finance pros in your business?
 Won’t they feel patronised or short-changed by bold and bright software?
 Not at all.
 Although the visuals look simple, that doesn’t mean the software is.
 Any accounting system worth its salt will still have all the core functionality you need under the bonnet.

 By making sure that your system can be tailored according to the needs of the end-user, all the financial whizzes in your organisation can still get their hands on all the core functionality.
 While departmental managers and users just see what they need to.